What’s the Secret to Effective Planned Giving Marketing?

 Many organizations paused their donor communication.
 Why?
 When we look at who paused and why, we see that Covid revealed what we’ve been telling our clients for years: subject matter education is not the right message for planned giving marketing.
 In fact, that message isn’t marketing at all.

 Marketing is meant to draw people in.
 And this was (is) particularly important during the Covid 19 crisis when people were (are) feeling disconnected.
 Many organizations pulled back because the messages were heavy on subject matter, but they weren’t marketing messages that inspired people about their mission.
-The messages were educational, informing donors about tax benefits and different types of gifts.

 In the context of Covid 19, this type of message fell flat.
 Not only because it’s uninspiring … but also because it can be viewed as insensitive.

+But there’s another problem—a problem that’s present whether we’re in the middle of a pandemic or not.
 Not only is an educational message not a true “marketing” message, in that it doesn’t make an emotional connection to the donor, and not only is it boring instead of engaging, but a message that educates donors on specific tax benefits or gift types has a third problem.
 It misses a huge portion of your audience.
 That’s because tax law and gift types are only relevant to some of your donors some of the time.

 When your marketing message focuses on your mission, it’s relevant to all your donors all of the time.
-The message reminds them of their emotional connection to your mission—and lets them know they could have an impact on the mission in ways they never even imagined.

 A planned giving marketing message must do three things: